aubrel/tarot-doc/src/knight-of-cups.md

 ## SYNOPSIS

-The young Knight, riding relaxed towards the river on his horse, holding a cup forth.
+The young Knight, rides relaxed towards the river on his horse.

 ## DESCRIPTION